Mayalevich/LoadingUnloading/README.md

 python monitor_and_buzz.py

 ```
-Continuously monitors YOLO output, detects “Unauthorized” labels, and sends commands to the Arduino.
+This script continuously monitors the YOLO output, detects “Unauthorized” labels, reads IR/IMU sensor data, and sends commands to the Arduino.

 ---

 ## 🧪 Testing the Buzzer

-You can test the Arduino connection manually:
+You can manually test the Arduino connection:
 ```

 python serial_buzzer.py